CIDRAM/CIDRAM/_docs/readme.en.md

 ### 8. <a name="SECTION8"></a>FREQUENTLY ASKED QUESTIONS (FAQ)

+#### What is a "signature"?

+In the context of CIDRAM, a "signature" refers to data that acts as an indicator/identifier for something specific that we're looking for, usually an IP address or CIDR, and includes some instruction for CIDRAM, telling it the best way to respond when it encounters what we're looking for.
+A typical signature for CIDRAM looks something like this:

+`1.2.3.4/32 Deny Generic`

+Often (but not always), signatures will bundled together in groups, forming "signature sections", often accompanied by comments, markup, and/or related metadata that can be used to provide additional context for the signatures and/or further instruction.

+#### <a name="WHAT_IS_A_CIDR"></a>What is a "CIDR"?

+"CIDR" is an acronym for "Classless Inter-Domain Routing" *[[1](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), [2](http://whatismyipaddress.com/cidr)]*, and it's this acronym that's used as part of the name for this package, "CIDRAM", which is an acronym for "Classless Inter-Domain Routing Access Manager".

+However, in the context of CIDRAM (such as, within this documentation, within discussions relating to CIDRAM, or within the CIDRAM language data), whenever a "CIDR" (singular) or "CIDRs" (plural) is mentioned or referred to (and thus whereby we use these words as nouns in their own right, as opposed to as acronyms), what's intended and meant by this is a subnet (or subnets), expressed using CIDR notation.
+The reason that CIDR (or CIDRs) is used instead of subnet (or subnets) is to make it clear that it's specifically subnets expressed using CIDR notation that's being referred to (because CIDR notation is just one of several different ways that subnets can be expressed).
+CIDRAM could, therefore, be considered a "subnet access manager".

+Although this dual meaning of "CIDR" may present some ambiguity in some cases, this explanation, along with the context provided, should help to resolve such ambiguity.

 #### What is a "false positive"?

 The term "false positive" (*alternatively: "false positive error"; "false alarm"*), described very simply, and in a generalised context, is used when testing for a condition, to refer to the results of that test, when the results are positive (i.e., the condition is determined to be "positive", or "true"), but are expected to be (or should have been) negative (i.e., the condition, in reality, is "negative", or "false").
 A "false positive" could be considered analogous to "crying wolf" (wherein the condition being tested is whether there's a wolf near the herd, the condition is "false" in that there's no wolf near the herd, and the condition is reported as "positive" by the shepherd by way of calling "wolf, wolf"), or analogous to situations in medical testing wherein a patient is diagnosed as having some illness or disease, when in reality, they have no such illness or disease.